capawesome-team/capacitor-firebase/packages/messaging/BREAKING.md

 ### Variables

-- `firebaseMessagingVersion` variable has been updated to `23.4.1`.
+- On Android, the `firebaseMessagingVersion` variable has been updated to `23.4.1`.

 ## Version 5.x.x